 - Keep a copy of each of your papers.
 This protects you if I should happen to lose one of your papers.
 You should save your work on your hard drive and back up your work to a USB or other storage device. - Keep track of your work.
-You should save all of your work until the end of the semester so you can double check your final recorded grade.
-Of course, check your grade regularly throughout the semester. - Should you discover that you are unable to regularly attend class (online) for whatever reason, it is imperative that you discuss this with me as soon as possible.
+You should save all of your work until the end of the fall semester so you can double check your recorded grade. - Should you discover that you are unable to regularly attend class for whatever reason, it is imperative that you discuss this with me as soon as possible.
 Telling me of work schedule changes, illness, family emergencies, etc. after missing several days/weeks is unacceptable.